Taxonomy Australia's Governance

 Currently, Cathy is the chair of the Council of Heads of Australian Faunal Collections (CHAFC) and represents this peak body on the Steering Committee.

-Anthony is the Director of Biodiversity Conservation and Knowledge within Parks Australia, Department of Agriculture, Water and the Environment.
-He represents the Australian Biological Resources Study (ABRS) on the Steering Committee.
+Haylee is the Manager of the Australian Biological Resources Study (ABRS) and represents ABRS on the Steering Committee.

 Dr Elycia Wallis